Tabular Editor 3: October 2025 Release

 We have also addressed the following issues:

 • Refresh Power BI Desktop: You can now refresh Power BI Desktop tables from Tabular Editor 3.
-Before September 2025, this was not supported.
+Before September 2025, this wasn't supported.
 Now, you can refresh your model or individual tables from within Tabular Editor 3!
 We thank the Power BI team at Microsoft for adding refresh support for External Tools.

 • DAX Optimizer: We have fixed a bug where opening an issue in the DAX Optimizer would result in an unhandled exception.